Archive: Major New Nature Center Planned for Macomb County

 “We are thrilled to be designated as the future home of this exciting waterfront nature attraction, which will provide a unique gathering place in Macomb County for family fun and learning, educational programming and community engagement,” said Macomb County Executive Mark Hackel.

-The Great Lakes Nature Center will be home to a number of Great Lakes fish, including lake sturgeon and paddlefish – which are now extinct in the Great Lakes – and will focus on conservation efforts for these and other endangered species.
-It will include habitats for native amphibians, reptiles, turtles, small mammals, shorebirds and birds of prey – many of which will have been rescued and non-releasable, such as sandhill cranes – and will also feature a native butterfly garden.
+The Great Lakes Center for Nature will be home to a number of Great Lakes fish, including lake sturgeon and paddlefish – which are now extinct in the Great Lakes – and will focus on conservation efforts for these and other endangered species.
+It will include habitats for native amphibians, reptiles, small mammals, shorebirds and birds of prey – many of which will have been rescued and deemed non-releasable, such as sandhill cranes – and will also feature a native butterfly garden.

 The DZS’s long-led Great Lakes field conservation initiatives will be highlighted at the Nature Center, including efforts for Blanding’s turtles, mudpuppies, massasauga rattlesnakes, piping plovers, common terns, black terns, ospreys and bats.

-The Great Lakes Nature Center will be funded through private and foundation contributions.
+The Great Lakes Center for Nature will be funded through private and foundation contributions.
 In addition, efforts are underway to secure public funding from various environmental departments and agencies.